icecream126/icecream126.github.io/_pages/blog.md

 #### <a id="weaknesses-2"></a>Weaknesses
-##### 1. Limited comparison to recent geometric models
+##### 1. Missing baseline: Pure language models
-The evaluation does not include direct comparisons with other structure-aware geometric deep learning models, such as equivariant graph networks or neural fields.
-This makes it hard to assess how the proposed method performs in comparison to the latest generation of geometric models.
+The evaluation does not include comparisons with recent pure language models that generate atomic coordinates as text (e.g., MolGPT-style or coordinate-token models).
+Prior work has shown that such models can effectively represent and sample from conformation spaces.
+Including this comparison would more clearly justify the need for a dVAE-based representation.

 ##### 2. Lack of diversity analysis
 Although the model supports efficient generation, the paper does not discuss the diversity of generated conformations.
 In practice, multiple conformations can be valid for a single protein sequence, and a generative model should ideally reflect this variability.